 SIMOPS and Isolation Control

 Coordination failures often extend into isolation management.
-Isolation changes made for one activity can affect another, particularly where:
+Isolation changes made for one activity can affect another, particularly where isolations are removed while nearby work is ongoing, systems are shared and isolation boundaries are unclear, or teams make assumptions about system status.

-These interactions are closely linked to isolation control weaknesses explored in Lockout Tagout (LOTO) and Permit-to-Work.
+These interactions are closely linked to isolation control weaknesses explored in Lockout Tagout and Permit-to-Work: Where Isolation Control Fails.

 SIMOPS During Restart